-Solar powered cars are poised to be a reality.
-Currently, the focus is also on electric-powered vehicles (EVs), where alternatives to the plug-and-charge are at the centre stage of research in the field.
+Solar-powered cars are poised to be a reality.
+Currently, the focus is also on electric-powered vehicles (EVs), where alternatives to the plug-and-charge are at the center stage of research in the field.
 In this context, Lightyear, a start-up is in the process of coming up with the first prototype of an electric car.
 The car would recharge through solar cells embedded on its roof.

 The car would also offer the conventional charging plug, which would allow the car to be charged at a charging station or at home.
 The solar cells reportedly would eliminate the dependence on charging stations.
 Lex Hoefsloot, CEO of Lightyear was part of a team at Eindhoven University of Technology that won the World Solar Challenge in 2013.
 Later, in 2015, they won again by driving nearly 1,000 miles on a single charge.
 After the university, Hoefsloot launched a start-up, finding investors in the process including people with experience in the car industry–including ex-Tesla employees.
 Lightyear is currently working on the first prototype of a solar-powered car that would hit the market in 2020.